The Beth Lists

 Picture

 The faucet handle fell off and water began to spew in all directions.
-I tried desperately to force the handle back on, while I kicked open the door with my foot to whisper/shout, "DON!"
+I tried desperately to force the handle back on, while I kicked open the door with my foot to shout in a whisper, "DON!"
 (I wanted no hotel staff coming to help!)
 Don woke and came to the rescue of his naked wife, by shutting off the water valve, underneath the tub.
 By this time, there was water covering the entire framed horse, the mirror, the marble floor and water was seeping towards the wood and carpet in the next room.
 Don and I used every towel to meticulously mop up the puddles and to remove every droplet.
 No bath for me.

 Breakfast